 What Temperature Do You Smoke A Turkey On A Big Green Egg?

 Big Green Egg grills are not meant for slow cooking as they are grills.
+So the temperature to smoke a turkey on a Big green egg is higher than it would be on a traditional smoker.

-They are perfect for producing high and intense heat that can sear your steaks or burgers quickly.
+Big green eggs are perfect for producing high and intense heat that can sear your steaks or burgers quickly.

 So smoking in the grill is perfectly fine as long as you control it properly.